-The world has truly become our classroom, and I figure if our students can study anywhere, well then why not an outdoor lesson?
+The world has truly become our classroom, and I figure that if our students can study anywhere, well then why not an outdoor lesson?

-All else being equal, what would happen if a Mutual Fund made a Distribution and unit holder Harris decided to reinvest the Distribution he received back into the fund?
+All else being equal, what would happen if a mutual fund made a distribution and unit holder Harris decided to reinvest the distribution he received back into the fund?

 I hope you found this video lesson helpful and good luck on your upcoming exams.